sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1000 - anchor.md

 In addition to the match conditions you specify (such as `isCaseSensitive`), the method type also influences whether text qualifies as an anchor.

 For example, if you specify the Label method, Sensible anchors on text that is a good label candidate.
-Any line that is too far away from other lines to be used as a label is disqualified, even if it otherwise meets the conditions in the anchor's parameters.
+Sensible disqualifies any line as a label that is too far away from other lines, even if it otherwise meets the conditions in the anchor's parameters.

 The following example shows two anchors qualified by the Label method: